Skrekulko/cryptography-engineering/Part II - Message Security/Chapter 5 - Hash Functions/README.md

 ### Exercise 5.6 - Pick two of the SHA-3 candidate hash function submissions and compare their performance and their security under the currently best published attacks.
 Information about the SHA-3 candidates is available at http://www.schneier.com/ce.html.

-> Check this [paper](https://ieeexplore.ieee.org/abstract/document/6516382) of SHA-3 candidates and their comparison.
+> Check this [paper](https://ieeexplore.ieee.org/abstract/document/6516382) about SHA-3 candidates and their comparison.